hanazaq/Book_Analysis/README.md

 Analyze readers' interactions to a given book on Twitter and Goodreads by searching the title of the book.
 # Libraries:
 1_ Tweepy: collect data from Twitter
 2_ Numpy and Pandas: clean, analyze, and preset data in quick charts and tables
-3_ HTML and CSS: edit website's template
-4_ Flask: link website's pages
+3_ Flask: link website's pages
 4_ Charts js: present the charts on the website, easier to read
+<br/> note: used HTML and CSS to edit website's template
 <br/>
 Screenshot from Book Analysis website, enjoy your jounrey ;D